 In November 2003, the Company licensed to Fresenius Biotechnology GmbH, a wholly-owned subsidiary of Fresenius AG, the Company's Xcellerate Technology on an exclusive basis in the field of HIV retroviral gene therapy, for development and commercialization in Europe with an option under certain circumstances to expand their rights to North America.
 The agreement with Fresenius requires the Company to transfer its Xcellerate Technology, including manufacturing capability, to Fresenius and supply all antibody-coated beads required by Fresenius to support its development and commercialization efforts.
 Fresenius had previously agreed to reimburse the Company for its expenses in transferring the technology and to pay the Company for the antibody-coated beads on a cost-plus basis.
 For the year ended December 31, 2003, the Company had recognized \$170,000 as revenue related to the reimbursement of its actual costs (\$24,000 for the six months ended June 30, 2004).
-The terms of the agreement include potential royalties on net sales as well as potential milestone payments to the Company had recognized \$12,000 as revenue related to payments received.
+The terms of the agreement include potential royalties on net sales as well as potential milestone payments to the Company less applicable sublicense fees payable by Xcyte to third parties for each product developed.
+For the six months ended June 30, 2004, the Company had recognized \$12,000 as revenue related to payments received.
 Fresenius' obligation to pay the Company royalties under this agreement terminates on a country-by-country basis upon the later of the last to expire of the licensed patents or fifteen years after the first commercial sale of a product in the country.
 The agreement is also subject to earlier termination by Fresenius at any time if Fresenius determines it cannot develop a commercially viable product or complete a required manufacturing audit; by Xcyte if Fresenius does not meet development milestones; and by either party for the material breach or insolvency of the other party.

-NOTES TO FINANCIAL STATEMENTS-(Continued) (Information as of June 30, 2004, for the six months ended June 30, 2003 and 2004 and for the period from inception (January 5, 1996) to June 30, 2004 is unaudited)
+(Information as of June 30, 2004, for the six months ended June 30, 2003 and 2004 and for the period from inception (January 5, 1996) to June 30, 2004 is unaudited)